-- Grow your own organic food, buy local from regenerative farm CSAs or Farmers Markets, be aware of food miles. - · Eat seasonally and eat less meat. - Do a food audit at home then find ways to waste less food. - Pay attention to agri-business concerning quality of food and the maintenance of healthy soil - · Promote regenerative agriculture
+- Grow your own organic food, buy local from regenerative farm CSAs or Farmers Markets, be aware of food miles. - · Eat seasonally and eat less meat. - Do a food audit at home then find ways to waste less food. - Pay attention to how food policies affect who grows our food, what food is grown and how, and who gets to consume it.